Master of Oceanography

 Apply science and technology to real-world oceanographic challenges.

-The University of Rhode Island’s Master of Oceanography (MO) is a unique, online program taught by world-renowned oceanographers at URI’s Graduate School of Oceanography.
+Gain knowledge, advance your career, and explore the world’s oceans with URI Online’s Master of Oceanography taught by world-renowned oceanographers at URI’s Graduate School of Oceanography.

 Required Courses (At least 3 of the following 4 Core Courses)